timpoenitzsch/DB2Projekt/README.md

 - create objects on the heap with new
 - call by value and call by reference
 - public inheritance
-- basic STL containers, such as std::vector and std::list
+- basic STL containers, such as std::vector, std::list and std::map
 - basic templates and how to use them

 You can find a lot of useful examples in the framework code, e.g., the uncompressed column implementation @ref include/core/column.hpp.